vEnhance/web.evanchen.cc/input/wherestart.md

 and conversely, there are surely many fantastic resources that I have not even heard of.
-If you are looking for a list of materials which are "guaranteed to be enough" for solving IMO #1 and #4, then unfortunately I can't help you.
+If you are looking for a list of materials which are "guaranteed to be enough" for solving IMO #1 and #4, ask elsewhere.

 ## {{ hl("problems", "5.
 Problem sources") }}